Rock 'n' Roll History for

 August 5

-Plans for a free show to commemorate the 40th anniversary of the legendary Woodstock music festival were cancelled by Michael Lang, one of the original promoters.
+Plans for a free show to commemorate the 40th anniversary of the legendary Woodstock music festival were canceled by Michael Lang, one of the original promoters.
 Lang told Rolling Stone magazine that the reason for the cancellation was "Money.
 No sponsors."

 2013 - ClassicBands.com